 Revision History:

 0 – Initial revision

+1 – Update from the Sept 29 2021 TGaz conf. call

 In the text below, the verbatim received comments are in blue, the discussion is in black, and the proposed summary resolution is in red.
 In terms of process, the summary resolution can turn green when there is consensus from TGaz group.